otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.1-typescript/README.md

 ### Task 1 - Implement the Code Examples

-Use the provided [code example](code-example) or your REST API project from ID607001: Introdcutory Application Development Concepts and convert the code to TypeScript.
+Use the provided [code example](code-example) or your REST API project from ID607001: Introductory Application Development Concepts and convert the code to TypeScript.

 ---